 Instead of using synthetic vitamin E and C or rosemary extract, some pet foods will choose to use fruits containing citric acid, such as cranberries, blueberries or apples to defend against oxidation.

-Here are some hints to make sure your dog is getting the best nutrition possible.
+Use these 5 tips to make sure your dog is getting the best nutrition possible from his kibble.

 It’s true that larger bags of food will cost you less, but your dog needs to get through that bag in 2 to 3 weeks before it goes rancid.

 Remember, most pet food makers spend more on the package than the contents, and that bag is designed to keep oxygen out.
-If you must keep your food in a plastic bin, put the bag in the bin, squeeze as much air out of it as you can and use a clip to seal it.
+If you must keep your food in a plastic bin, put the whole bag in the bin … then squeeze as much air out of it as you can and seal it with a clip.